About the healthy home standards

 Landlords still need to comply with the 2016 insulation requirements by 1 July 2019.

-Ventilation must include openable windows in the living room, dining room, kitchen and bedrooms.
+Ventilation must include openable windows or doors in the living room, dining room, kitchen and bedrooms.
 Also an appropriately sized extractor fan(s) in rooms with a bath or shower or indoor cooktop.

 Ventilation to prevent mould